What Is Included in a Business Loan Agreement?

 - You may be asked to pay expenses of the Lender if the loan has to go to collections or you are in default.
 These might include attorney fees and collection fees.

 - Some lenders require that you guarantee that the business will not take on additional debt or that your management will not change.

 - For larger loans, and particularly for startups, many lenders require periodic financial statements showing that the business will continue to be able to pay back the loan.

 Read Carefully Before You Sign

 Even though you think you know what's in the loan agreement, take the time to read it carefully to make sure you understand everything and that everything is as you agreed.
 Watch out for the fine print!

 Disclaimer.
 This article gives you some general parts of a business loan agreement so you can see what might be required.
-It is not intended to be tax or legal advice.
-Other sections may be included in your loan agreement, and you should get the help of an attorney if you want to write your own loan agreement.
+It is not intended to be tax or legal advice and it's not intended to include all possible sections of a business loan document.
+Get an attorney to help you prepare a business loan document.